Chapter 1 : Expectations

 “Gwynn, can you pass the pepper please?”
 Molly asked as we ate our lunches in The Sage lounge.

-The Sage is a restaurant run and owned by the Thomas family.
-Dean Thomas is the owner and he apparently played a large part in the War which defeated Voldemort, so his restaurant is rather well known.
+The Sage was a restaurant run by the Thomas family.
+Dean Thomas is the owner and he apparently played a large part in the War which defeated Voldemort, so this place was rather well known.
 Candle lights floated throughout the dimmed place, so although it was one in the afternoon, the lounge was sparsely lit.
 It was, however, packed with witches and wizards as per usual.
 Molly, Viviana and I had decided to come here so we could discuss next Saturday.

 See, a few days ago, we all received invitations for Dominique and Vince’s engagement party which takes place next Saturday.
-Let me be clear though: I am not talking about your typical invitation.
-No. We all received extravagant invites that were floral scented, scrawled in elegant handwriting in pink ink, and packed with gold sparkles that exploded out of the envelope as soon as you opened it.
+Let me be clear though: I am not talking about your typical, traditional invitation.
+No. We all received extravagant invites that were heavily floral scented, scrawled in elegant pink handwriting, and packed with gold sparkles that exploded out of the envelope as soon as you opened it.

 My flat is still covered with the over-the-top sparkles.